Laszlu/Glossar_Master_0324/General/SOLID.md

 The 5 principles are as follows:
 - Single Responsibility Principle (1):
-  - A class should have one and only one reason to change, meaning that a class should have only one job.
+  - There should never be more than one reason for a class to change.
 - Open-Closed Principle (2):
-  - Objects or entities should be open for extension but closed for modification.
+  - Software entities should be open for extension, but closed for modification.
 - Liskov Substitution Principle (3):
-  - Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.
+  - If S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of the program.
 - Interface Segregation Principle (4):
-  - A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+  - Many client-specific interfaces are better than one general-purpose interface.
 - Dependency Inversion Principle (5):
-  - Entities must depend on abstractions, not on concretions.
-It states that the high-level module must not depend on the low-level module; both should depend on abstractions.
+  - Depend upon abstractions, not concretions.

 The main goal of these 5 principles is to make object-oriented code more understandable, flexible, and maintainable.